KeystoneHQ/Keystone-developer-hub/integration/ethereum.md

 const eachChunkNumberInEachQR = 400; // specify the each chunk Number in single QR Code

-// render each chunck of data in sign QR Code
+// render each chunk of data in sign QR Code

 while (true) {
     renderQR(ethSignRequest.toUREncoder(eachChunkNumberInEachQR).nextPart());